Egor-Skriptunoff/pure_lua_SHA/README.md

 assert(get_next_part_of_digest(5) == "f4202e3c58")
 assert(get_next_part_of_digest(5) == "52f9182a04")      -- and so on...
 ```
-Please note that you can not get the bytes at some arbitrary position of the SHAKE digest without calculating all previous bytes.
+Please note that you can NOT get the bytes at some arbitrary position of the SHAKE digest without calculating all previous bytes.

+---
+#### :large_blue_circle: Are BLAKE2bp / BLAKE2sp just a multithread-friendly implementations of BLAKE2b / BLAKE2s?
+No.  They are different hash functions.
+For example, `sha.blake2s("message")` and `sha.blake2sp("message")` return different hashes.

 ---
 #### :large_blue_circle: Why does each BLAKE2 function have `digest_size_in_bytes` parameter?